 I often suggest communication exercises for couples to use at home to help clients to practice what they have learned during the session.
 For example, talk face-to-face with partners for a few minutes every day about nonstressful things - without any interruptions from electronics or children.
 Alternatively, having two hours each evening of no electronics (phones, internet) to benefit family time, eye gazing - a five-minute exercise, or scheduled date nights once a week for couples.

 I look forward to helping you work to overcome your issues and have the relationship you desire, and for you to be the person you aspire to be in your life.
 Change is possible!

 Thanks for taking the time to improve your relationship by reading this blog.

-One thing I see a lot in separations is complaints about unequal workload for household chores.
+One thing I see a lot in couples on the verge of a separation is complaints about unequal workload for household chores.
 This causes a lot of resentment in parents (often the wife).
 Sometimes though, it is not too late to turn it around.

 Here is a reality check for both parents.

 If you blame your partner for expecting you to be supermum (or superdad), but you have - for all intents and purposes, made yourself indispensable for years, ask yourself how that happened?

 Balance the chores between husband and wife at home so it is just, equal and fair.
 Negotiate often.
 Sort it quickly.
 Get your kids to do chores.